Bartram Trail Golf Club stays true to its namesake

 Robbins designed five par 3s and five par 5s at Bartram Trail, a contrast from the usual four of each.
 It's a little disconcerting at first, all those short holes counterbalanced with the long ones, but it does provide a break from the routine.

-You would have expected nothing less from a course named after the famous naturalist, William Bartram, who catalogued native flora as he hiked around the Southeast in the late 1700s.
-They take their nature seriously here in the lower piedmont and upper sand hills.
+You would have expected nothing less from a course named after the famous naturalist, William Bartram, who cataloged native flora as he hiked around the Southeast in the late 1700s.
+They take their nature seriously here in the lower Piedmont and upper sand hills.

 "I like that course because it seems to be away from everything and they keep it in great shape," said James Palmer, a mid-handicapper who has played the course several times and considers it one of his favorites in the area.
 "And it can definitely be hard."